Leave It to Psmith: Background

 Wodehouse's adopted daughter Leonora had asked him to write another Psmith story.
-The finsihed book bears the dedication: "To my daughter Leonora, queen of her species."
+The finished book bears the dedication: "To my daughter Leonora, queen of her species."

 Publication history

 The story was illustrated by May Wilson Preston in The Saturday Evening Post.
 The illustrator for the Grand serial is not stated, but the artist's signature, visible on some of the illustrations such as the first two in the first part and one in the fifth part, is the same as one used by A. Wallis Mills.
 Mills's signature can also be seen on the illustrations for one of the other Wodehouse books serialised in The Grand Magazine, The Adventures of Sally.

 The complete novel was included in the 1932 collection Nothing But Wodehouse.
 It was also featured in the 1974 collection The World of Psmith.

 Adaptations

 The story was adapted into a play, also titled Leave It to Psmith, by Wodehouse and Ian Hay.
 It opened at the Shaftesbury Theatre in London on 29 September 1930 and ran for 156 performances.

 The film Leave It to Me (1933) was adapted from the 1930 play based on the novel.

 A radio drama based on the novel was broadcast on BBC Radio 4 in October 1981.
 Dramatised by Michael Bakewell, it featured John Gielgud narrating as P. G. Wodehouse, Michael Hordern as Lord Emsworth, Joan Greenwood as Lady Constance, Simon Ward as Psmith, and Caroline Langrishe as Eve.

 A 1988 Indian television ten-episode serial titled Isi Bahane (On This Excuse) was based on the novel and aired on DD National.
 The serial was produced by Doordarshan.

 The novel was dramatised for radio by Archie Scottney, with Martin Jarvis as Lord Emsworth, Patricia Hodge as Constance, Edward Bennett as Psmith, and Susannah Fielding as Eve.
 The adaptation aired on BBC Radio 4 in May 2020.